Web5design/wellrested-samples/README.md

 Shows how to create a new request and communicate with another server.
 Specifically, it makes a simple GET request to Google.com and displayes the response.

-WellRESTed uses [PHP's cURL](http://php.net/manual/en/book.curl.php) to make HTTP requsts, to ensure that you have this installed if you wish to use this feature.
+WellRESTed uses [PHP's cURL](http://php.net/manual/en/book.curl.php) to make HTTP requsts, so ensure that you have this installed if you wish to use this feature.

 ### server-side-request-and-response.php